hardcore-sushi/aef/README.md

 doby encrypted.doby decrypted.rs
 ```

-If you ommit file path or use `-`, doby operates from `stdin/stdout`:
+If you omit file path or use `-`, doby operates from `stdin/stdout`:
 ```bash
 # Read from stdin and write to stdout
 cat my-super-secret-music.flac | doby > encrypted.doby